Brian1226/Priority-Queue/Specification.md

 **Product Name:** Priority Queue

 **Problem Statement:** The to-do app-Priority Queue allows for users to organize their tasks from greater importance to least importance in a systemic checklist.
-After completing a task, the task would be removed and then the next task in queue would take its place until all tasks are completed.
+After completing a task, the task would be removed and then the next task in queue would take its place.
+This continues until all tasks are completed.